-There are many words that could be used to describe the Gym Dogs at the University of Georgia.
+There are many words that could be used to describe the Gymdogs at the University of Georgia.
 Without question the one constant word that has earmarked the program is success.
-Sixty-six gymnasts have earned 331 All-American awards, and Georgia gymnasts have won 40 individual NCAA titles.
-Georgia leads the country in number of NCAA individual titles, and only one other team has more than 25.
+Seventy-two gymnasts have earned 367 All-American awards, and Georgia gymnasts have won 40 individual NCAA titles.
+Georgia leads the country in number of NCAA individual titles.

-Georgia also owns NCAA championship records for team scores on three of the four apparatus, as well as the best-ever championship team score of 198.575, set at the 1998 NCAA Southeast Regional.
-Seventy-seven gymnasts have been named to the SEC Honor Roll, and seven have earned prestigious NCAA Postgraduate Scholarships, most recently Grace Taylor in 2010.
+Georgia also owns NCAA championship records for team scores on three of the four events, as well as the best-ever championship team score of 198.575, set at the 1998 NCAA Southeast Regional.
+Eighty-seven gymnasts have been named to the SEC Honor Roll, and eight have earned prestigious NCAA Postgraduate Scholarships, most recently Noel Couch in 2013.

-Twenty-five years, ten NCAA Championships, 16 SEC Championships, 40 individual titles, 66 All-Americans and an absolute plethora of rabid gymnastics fans later, it appears that the Gym Dogs have...well more than accomplished the lofty goals which Suzanne Yoculan set for the program in 1984.
+Twenty-five years, ten NCAA Championships, 16 SEC Championships, 40 individual titles, 72 All-Americans and an absolute plethora of rabid gymnastics fans later, it appears that the Gymdogs have...well more than accomplished the lofty goals which Suzanne Yoculan set for the program in 1984.